 Note: Relocation and recovery are supported only when using standby nodes.
 Relocation is disabled by default.

-To allow and revoke CXFS kernel membership on the local node, forcing recovery of the metadata server for the local node, use the GUI or the following cmgr commands:
+To revoke and allow CXFS kernel membership on the local node, forcing recovery on the metadata server for the local node, use the GUI or the following cxfs\admin command: